Memory#

 tqec

-provides builtin functions tqec.gallery.solo_node_block_graph
+provides builtin functions tqec.gallery.memory

 to construct it.